What you see: A wispy thing at the bottom of your honey liqueur

 So, it’s likely that some component of the honey or the spices gradually responded to the acidic environment, coming together in this wispy way.
 It took so long because floccing compounds are only weakly attracted to each other.
 If they start out evenly dispersed, it just takes them a while to organize their floc parties.

-A sour taste is a bad sign
+A sour odor or taste in an old liqueur is a bad sign

 One final thing to keep in mind: If the liqueur tastes sour, that could mean fermentation.
 When a preparation like this ferments, O’Neil notes, it’s best to toss it.
 That’s because without knowing what is causing the fermentation, it’s impossible to know whether the resulting product is safe.
 In this case, with no sour taste and no other evidence of fermentation, like an off smell or bubbles, such a scenario is unlikely.